Chronology of bladed weapons

-The different types of bladed weapons (swords, dress-swords, sabers, rapiers, foils, machetes, daggers, knives, arrowheads, etc..) have been of great importance throughout history.
-In addition to its use for fighting, or in wars, the bladed weapons have been the object of special considerations forming part of funerary rituals, mythology and other ancestral traditions.
+The different bladed weapons (swords, dress-swords, sabers, rapiers, foils, machetes, daggers, knives, arrowheads, etc.) have been of great importance throughout history.
+In addition to its use for fighting, or in wars, bladed weapons have been the object of special considerations, forming part of funerary rituals, mythology and other ancestral traditions.

 History

-The present chronology is a compilation that includes diverse and relatively uneven documents about different families of bladed weapons: swords, dress-swords, sabers, rapiers, foils, machetes, daggers, knives, arrowheads, etc..., with the sword references being the most numerous but not the unique included among the other listed references of the rest of bladed weapons.
+The present chronology is a compilation that includes diverse and relatively uneven documents about different families of bladed weapons: swords, dress-swords, sabers, rapiers, foils, machetes, daggers, knives, arrowheads, etc., with the sword references being the most numerous but not the unique included among the other listed references of the rest of bladed weapons.

 Prehistoric Era

 The oldest known Oldowan tools were found in Gona, Ethiopia.
 These are dated to about 2.6 mya.

 Early examples of hand axes date back to 1.6 mya in the later Oldowan (Mode I), called the "developed Oldowan" by Mary Leakey.
 These hand axes became more abundant in mode II Acheulean industries that appeared in Southern Ethiopia around 1.4 mya.
 Some of the best specimens come from 1.2 mya deposits in Olduvai Gorge.